syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/print-and-export.md

 ## Export

 The rendered 3D Circular Chart can be exported to `JPEG`, `PNG`, or `SVG` format using the `export` method.
-We can export the 3D Circular Chart as a `PDF` format using the `pdfExport` method.
+Additionally, you can export the 3D Circular Chart as a `PDF` format using the `pdfExport` method.
 The input parameters for this method are `type` for the format and `fileName` for the result.

 {% if page.publishingplatform == "typescript" %}